sebjwallace/jass/README.md

         'background-color': 'rgba(40,80,255)'
       }
     });
+    // if there are global styles that might override the ids and classes
+    // in the component just prepend them with the component scope const $ = this.styles.scope();
     return (
-      <div className={this.styles.className()}> // this div has the optional BASE class
+      <div className={ $ }> // assign the base scope to the component root element
-        <div id="title"> { this.props.title } </div>
+        <div id={ $+"title" }> { this.props.title } </div>
-        <div id="body"> { this.props.children } </div>
+        <div id={ $+"body" }> { this.props.children } </div>
       </div>
     )
   }
 }
 ```
-Every selector defined in a component is scoped only to the component.
-If the id of '#title' was used anywhere outside the component, it will not conflict with the one defined in the component.
+Every style defined in a component is scoped only to the component - they will not leak out and affect anything outside of the component.
+If the id of '#title' is used anywhere outside the component, it will not be overridden by the styles defined in the component.
+On the flip-side, to ensure protection of the elements with ids/classes within the component, prepend them with the component scope as shown above.
+This is optional if there are no global styles that could leak in.

 ###### Nesting